hyperledger-archives/sawtooth-rfcs/text/0000-sawtooth-sdk-swift.md

 # Drawbacks
 [drawbacks]: #drawbacks

-There are no known drawbacks for this addition, besides the maintainence of an additional SDK.
+There are no known drawbacks for this addition, besides the maintenance of an additional SDK.
 No existing features or repositories will be changed.

 # Rationale and alternatives